 6. Retinyl palmitate is even weaker than retinol.

 Retinyl palmitate is a combination of pure retinol and palmitic acid – a substance typically used in cosmetics as a cleansing agent.

 Retinyl palmitate must be broken down into retinol and palmitic acid, and then the retinol must still be converted to retinaldehyde and then all-trans retinoic acid within the skin in order to be effective.

-Dermatologist are always advised Retin-A and Retin-A Micro for skin aging problems, but try to rethink all you read now and consider the following: Retin-A Micro has better efficacy than Retin-A cream; Retin-A & Tretoin creams has been shown to have better results for treating signs of sun damage than Retin-A Micro, with typical use; Adaferine or adapalene may be better for people with acne who also want to improve their skin; Tazret or tazarotene may be better for people with psoriasis who also want to improve their skin; 0.025% tretinoin is similar to 0.50% retinol; 0.050% tretinoin is similar to 1.00% retinol; Retinol is far more effective than retinyl palmitate.4
+A dermatologist is always advised to Retin-A and Retin A Micro for skin aging problems but try to rethink all you read now and consider the following: Retin-A Micro has better efficacy than Retin-A cream; Retin-A & Tretoin creams have been shown to have better results for treating signs of sun damage than Retin-A Micro, with typical use; Adaferine or adapalene may be better for people with acne who also want to improve their skin; Tazret or tazarotene may be better for people with psoriasis who also want to improve their skin; 0.025% tretinoin is similar to 0.50% retinol; 0.050% tretinoin is similar to 1.00% retinol; Retinol is far more effective than retinyl palmitate.